probiner/DASH/README.md

 - 7 x VOPs (in `DASH_all_nodes.hip`)
 - 1 x Desktop, `DASH_SingleMonitorBuild`
 - 1 x Shelf with 2 scripts. `Color SOP Wrangles` and `Delete Parm Channels`
-- 1 x VEXpression to automatically color elements with rainbow Hue.
-Instead of Color SOP Random.
+- 1 x VEXpression to automatically color elements with rainbow Hue (Instead of Color SOP Random method).

 First release is small and a revamp of assets I've first published on [Orbolt](https://www.orbolt.com/user/113870942).
 Its also representative of the type of nodes and principles that will be strived for in further releases:
 - Small granular nodes that can be reused in many setups.
 Not full setup monolithic nodes.